apparebit/js-junction/packages/typical/README.md

 support __tcomb__'s `func()` and `interface()` combinators nor the `match()` and `update()` functions.
-In fact, it probably will never support them, since none seems strictly necessary for validating and instantiating plain data, as is necessary when processing configuration state or application-level messages.
+In fact, it probably will never support them, since none seems strictly necessary for validating and instantiating plain data, as is necessary when processing, say, configuration state or application-level messages.

 ## API